mkardous-silabs/connectedhomeip/docs/silabs/thread/CHIP_TOOL.md

-# Using the Mattertool (chip-tool)
+# Using the Mattertool (chip-tool) ([SIMPLICITY STUDIO] & [GITHUB])

 The following commands show how to start a new Thread network from the local OTBR, commission an EFR32 Matter End Device (Matter Accessory Device), and then send the on/off commands with the `mattertool` automated script.
-The `mattertool` script provides an interface into various chip-tool and otbr commands used to create and interact with a Matter network
+The `mattertool` script provides an interface into various chip-tool and OTBR commands used to create and interact with a Matter network.

 ## Basic Mattertool Commands